 Rituals of Diwali

 Diwali is a five day festival with the main day celebrated on the Amavasya of the month of Kartick.
-The festival is associated with lamps, rangoli, fire crackers etc. it is a festival where gifts are exchanged and the entire family comes together to celebrate this .
+The festival is associated with lamps, rangoli, fire crackers etc. it is a festival where gifts and messages are exchanged and the entire family comes together to celebrate this .